kogosoftwarellc/open-api/README.md

   */

   get: [
-    /* business middleware not expressible by openapi documentation goes here */ function(req, res, next) {
+    /* business middleware not expressible by OpenAPI documentation goes here */ function(req, res, next) {
       var validationError = res.validateResponse(200, /* return the user or an error */);